ltpitt/python-jupyter-language-translation/README.md

 ```

-### Build the Graph
+### Building the Graph
-Build the graph using the neural network you implemented.
+Building the graph using the neural network we implemented.

 ```python